 This post may contain affiliate links for suggested items you can purchase.
 You are not charged any additional cost for purchasing via these links, however by utilizing them you help keep this site running!

 Christmas is right around the corner!
 Instead of giving the hottest new items on the shelf this year, why not give a gift that is truly unique.
-Take your loved ones on a foodie travel adventure from the comfort of home with these homemade Moroccan gift ideas packed full of the flavors of Morocco.
-You’ll want to get a start early as a few of these gifts, like preserved lemons need a little shelf time to be ready!
+Take your loved ones on a travel adventure from the comfort of home with these homemade Moroccan gift ideas packed full of the flavors of Morocco.
+You'll want to get a start early as a few of these gifts, like preserved lemons need a little shelf time to be ready!

 Ready to get your garlic on?
 Garlic packed olive oil is a heavenly ingredient that can be found in the souks, but it also is incredibly easy to prepare at home.
 This oil makes a great dipping sauce or a shortcut for recipes that call for cooking minced garlic in oil.
 Need more convincing?
 It's the perfect, budget friendly gift!

 Do you have a hot sauce enthusiast on your Christmas list?
 Homemade Harissa is for you (or should we say, them)!
-Add this favorite Moroccan condiment to breakfast eggs, noodles, meats – basically anything that needs a little heat!
+Add this favorite Moroccan hot sauce to breakfast eggs, noodles, meats – basically anything that needs a little heat!
 The flavor has a unique, smokey pepper complexity unlike other hot sauces on the market.
 This recipe is by far one of the favorites on the site.

 Roses play an important role in Moroccan medicinal remedies and these queens of the flower world are also seen in Moroccan cooking.
 For friends and family who love breakfast treats like biscuits and scones, make their mornings sweeter this holiday season with Rose Petal Jam.